xdmushui/partner-center-sdk/develop/get-api-request-details.md

 ---
 title: Get a list of all partner user requests
-description: Obtains a list of all partner user requests using the Partner REST API. ms.service: partner-dashboard ms.subservice: partnercenter-sdk ms.localizationpriority: medium ms.date: 05/03/2020
+description: Get a list of all partner user requests using the Partner REST API. ms.service: partner-dashboard ms.subservice: partnercenter-sdk ms.localizationpriority: medium ms.date: 05/29/2020
 ---

 # Get App and User API requests